KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 - **tRRD_S**
     - tRRD_S=4 for max RAM perf (if tFAW=16)
-    - affects performance/temperature a lot
+    - affects performance/RAM temperature a lot
     - setting this to 5 and higher is a huge RAM nerf
     - can “hide” instability if set too high